 WordPress is an excellent CMS for congregations.
 It's come a long way from its beginnings as a blog platform, and offers many customizations (plugins) which allow for expanded functionality.
 Many web hosting companies provide WordPress as part of their hosting package.

-The Unitarian Universalist Association (UUA) is currently (June 2015) developing an accessible, responsive WordPress template for UU congregations which will include suggestions for menu structure and content based upon our research, testing, and feedback.
-We expect this template to be available this year.
+The Unitarian Universalist Association (UUA) developed an accessible, responsive WordPress template for UU congregations which will include suggestions for menu structure and content based upon our research, testing, and feedback.

 UU2014 is an accessible, responsive WordPress theme designed for UU congregations, and the theme's website has information on complementary plugins.
 You can filter WordPress themes to find others that feature both "accessibility-ready" and "responsive-layout."